Capillary/ecom-api-document/source/includes/_order.md

 channelrefcode | string |  Channel from which the order has come from (specific to Sellerworx).
 A channel is an instance of marketplace.
 A seller can have multiple channels. channelorderid | string |  Order id as maintained by that specific channel  (specific to Sellerworx) sellerwroxorderid | string |  Order id generated at Sellerworx.
-Maps Channel order id to Sellerworx order id items* | - |  Specify the details of each line-item in `item` attribute Payments* | - |  Specify the payment details and `orderrefno` of the order in `payment`.
+Maps Channel order id to Sellerworx order id items* | obj |  Specify the details of each line-item in `item` attribute Payments* | obj |  Specify the payment details and `orderrefno` of the order in `payment`.
 The orderrefno value at payment level should be same as that of the order level paymentstatus | enum | The payment status of the current order.
 Value: Authorized, Pending paymentno | string | The reference number for order payment provided by the respective payment gateway vouchercode | string | Coupon code applied for the transaction if any.
 This is just for viewing purpose and the API does not do any calculation based on the voucher code